daha/breeze/README.md

 Breeze
 ======
-Breeze is a experiment to make a stream processing app in erlang.
-The intention is to keep it simple but using erlang OTP principles with erlang applications, supervisors and make use of existing behaviours and create new ones when it is suitable.
+Breeze is a experiment to make a stream processing app in Erlang.
+The intention is to keep it simple but using Erlang OTP principles with Erlang applications, supervisors and make use of existing behaviours and create new ones when it is suitable.
 The first versions will be single node without guarantees of processing all events.
 There might be data loss when a worker crashes.

-The processing is started ones the master has been configured with a topology, either by configuring the breeze application configuration or by calling breeze_master:set_and_start_configuration/1.
-The topology consist of two types of entities, generating workers and procesing workers implementing the behaviours breeze_generating_worker and breeze_processing_worker.
+The processing is started ones the master has been configured with a topology, either by configuring the breeze application with a config file or by calling breeze_master:set_and_start_configuration/1.
+The topology consists of two types of entities, generating workers and procesing workers, implementing the behaviours breeze_generating_worker and breeze_processing_worker.
 The names if these will change as soon as I find some better names for them.
-The generating worker emits erlang terms from some data source, like a file or twitter stream.
-The processing worker gets data from generating workers of other processing workers and can emit the same or other erlang terms.
+The generating worker emits Erlang terms from some data source, like a file or twitter stream.
+The processing worker gets data from generating workers of other processing workers and can emit the same or other Erlang terms.

 The topology has the following format:
 <pre><code>